simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_230_search/search.md

 <!-- TODO global search results https://community.simplicite.io/t/recherche-limitee-a-un-domaine/1885/7 -->

-### Object Search
+### Advanced Search

-The object search is a by-column search on an object.
+The advanced search is a by-column search on an object.

 The be activated, the object needs to have at least one searchable field (*be careful: indexable->global vs searchable->object*).